 Load size was estimated through a piece count.
 The stem volume per site was obtained from the processor operator, since the machine was regularly calibrated and kept a log of daily production that included total volume and number of stems (Visser and Spinelli 2023).
 Estimates were validated by crosschecking with the company inventory information.
 The number of pieces extracted with each cycle was recorded and categorized as either "stem" or "top".
-When harvesting NZ pine, most trees break during the felling process at a height of approximately two-thirds of the total height (Fraser et al. 1997).
-The lower portion ("stem") would represent 85% of the tree volume and the upper one ("stop") the remaining 15%: those proportions were used to estimate load size.
+When harvesting NZ pine, most trees break during the felling process at a height of approximately twothirds of the total height (Fraser et al. 1997).
+The lower portion ("stem") would represent 85% of the tree volume and the upper one ("top") the remaining 15%: those proportions were used to estimate load size.

-Cycle time was recorded manually with a stop-watch (Magagnotti et al. 2013).
+Cycle time was recorded manually with a stopwatch (Magagnotti et al. 2013).
 The feeding cycle was broken down into the following functional steps, which were timed separately: bunching, feeding and waiting.
 Bunching consisted in reaching out for the stems and tops and moving them under the skyline to form a bunch.
-That step often required covering up to 50 m, which would be done according to the "shovelling" technique (Hemphill 1986); feeding consisted in lifting the bunch and presenting it to the yarder grapple, which would grab it and pull it to the landing pad; waiting was the time spent under the skyline
+That step often required covering up to 50 m, which would be done according to the "shovelling" technique (Hemphill 1986); feeding consisted in lifting the bunch and presenting it to the yarder grapple, which would grab it and pull it to the land-